conradhuebler/curcuma/README.md

 Additionally, [nlohmann/json](https://github.com/nlohmann/json) is obtained via cmake.

 ### Using xTB in curcuma is now again WIP
-xtb and tblite is automatically obtained during git clone, however it is not included in curcuma with the default compiler settings.
+xtb and tblite are automatically obtained during git clone, however it is not included in curcuma with the default compiler settings.
 Add '-DCOMPILE_XTB=true ' to the cmake command line to enable it.
 Using xtb calculation in curcuma can be controlled for now as follows:
 - Add **-gfn 1** to run GFN1 calculation, **-gfn 66** to run GFN-FF calculation.
 - GFN1 and GFN2 calculation are thread-safe now, so parallel optimisation are possible now.
 However, the variable **OMP_NUM_THREADS** should be set to 1.
 Add **-thread 12** to run optimisation after docking with 12 threads.
 GFN-FF calculation will fail in parallel mode.